certnanny/sscep/README.md

 > (\*\*\*\*) automatic approval according to newer SCEP drafts requires
        OpenCA 0.9.2.4 or higher

+## Docker version
+Run a single command using:
+`docker run -it pertoft/sscep-docker:latest sscep getca -c tmp/cacert -u http://yourhost/scep/scep`

+or alternative to get an interactive shell:

+`docker run -it pertoft/sscep-docker:latest bash`

+Alternative you can jump into the container and run scep commands docker run -it pertoft/sscep-docker:latest bash

 ## HOW TO COMPILE

 The program should compile on the following systems: